BLUEBL0B/Secret-Sing-Box/Docs/cf-settings-en.md

-# Setting Up a Cloudflare Account
+# Setting Up a Domain

 > [!NOTE]
 > This guideline shows how to set up a domain using Cloudflare as an example, but you can also use other services.